Vedza/NitroSniperGo/README.md

 * Webhook support with good only mode that report only codes applied and giveaways won.
 * Blacklist servers to not join any giveaways on these servers
 * Custom delay to join giveaways, servers and DM giveaways host
+* Print Nitro type when applied (Classic or Boost)

 #### Usage